-If you need to elaborate on your responses to questions 1-5 on the "Other Project Information" document, please provide this information as an appendix to your project narrative.
+If you need to elaborate on your responses to questions 1-6 on the "Other Project Information" document, please provide the Other Attachment information as an Appendix to your project narrative.
 Do not attach a separate file.
-This appendix will not count in the project narrative page limitation.
+The Attachment Appendix will not count in the project narrative page limitation.

-Do not attach any of the requested appendices described above as files for fields 9, 10, 11, and 12, instead follow the above instructions to include the information as appendices to the project narrative file (these appendices will not count in the project narrative page limitation).
+Do not attach any of the requested appendices described above as files for fields 9, 10, 11, and 12.
+Instead follow the above instructions to include the information as appendices to the project narrative file (these appendices will not count in the project narrative page limitation).